Use Your Flex Spending for New Glasses

 Answer: In general, flex dollars have to be used before your current healthcare coverage period ends – typically on December 31.
 However, some FSA plans offer a grace period of up to 75 days (mid-March) to use the previous year’s flex dollars, so be sure to check your plan!

-Avoid the year-end stress – make a one-on-one appointment at InVision for a complete eye exam and use your 2020 flex spending for your next pair of glasses.
+Avoid the year-end stress – make an appointment at InVision for a complete eye exam and use your flex spending for your next pair of glasses.